Prohibited Transactions in a Solo 401(k)

 Direct Prohibited Transactions

-A Direct Solo 401k Prohibited Transactions generally involves one of the following:
+A direct Solo 401k prohibited transaction generally involves one of the following:

-Rob uses money from his Solo 401k Plan to loan to an LLC which is controlled and owned by his son.
+Rob uses money from his Solo 401k plan to loan to an LLC that is controlled and owned by his son.

 “S” Corporation Stock